by George Harvey

 The impacts of natural events are often seen more clearly at the Haven than most other places.
 Hurricane Irene is just one example.
 It created its own havoc in the area, putting large numbers of people suddenly into need.
 This means that there is a sudden growth in the Haven’s workload, multiplying it.

 The impetus for the connection to solar power came from Community Impact Investors Allan Wieman and Jo Shute from Norwich.
 They had previously led the effort to install solar power at the Unitarian Universalist Congregation of the Upper Valley (“UUCUV”) in Norwich, Vermont, and they stepped in to lead the Upper Valley Haven project.
-Allan and Jo worked with Norwich Solar Technologies for development, design, engineering, construction and power purchase agreement with Green Mountain Power.
+Allan and Jo worked with Norwich Solar for development, design, engineering, construction and power purchase agreement with Green Mountain Power.

 Another member of UUCUV, Dr. David Nierenberg, also serves on The Haven board.
 Dr. Nierenberg knew about the UUCUV project and suggested to Wieman and Shute that the Haven would be a good candidate for a Net Metering Agreement (NMA).
 NMAs are often used to bring discounted power to nonprofits unable to take advantage of the tax credits and accelerated depreciation associated with renewable energy projects.